Modelling Approach and Caveats

 Overview of the Mainshock Ratio Module

-In early 2025, the author identified strong correlations between the frequency of seismic events at different magnitude levels across large regions globally (Figure 2).
+In early 2025, the author identified strong correlations between the frequency of earthquakes at different magnitude levels across large regions globally (Figure 2).
 This observation led to further research into how event ratios relate to the magnitude of impending mainshocks.
 The resulting linear correlation (Figure 1) provides an independent estimate for the size of a forthcoming mainshock, which serves as a check on other forecasting methods.
 The equation for this linear correlation is:

 Y = 4.599 + 27.38X